Japanese Kitchen Knives

 Carbon steel vs stainless steel knife—which is better?

 This is the question most first-time chef knife buyers are curious about.
-The best choice depends on how you intend to use your knives over the long-term.
+The best choice depends on how you intend to use your knives long-term.

 Due to its material properties, carbon steel stays sharper longer than stainless steel.
 Despite being harder than stainless steel, carbon steel is much easier to sharpen.
-This is critical because knives that are frequently used don't stay very sharp for long.
+This is critical because knives don't stay sharp for long if used frequently.
 As for cleaning a carbon steel knife, be careful not to use harsh dishwashing detergent.
-After rinsing with water, do not leave them to air dry because carbon steel knives are prone to rust and must be cared for on a timely basis.
-Instead, take the time to dry it with a clean cotton cloth.
+After rinsing with water, dry them with a cotton cloth thoroughly (do not leave them to air dry) because carbon steel knives are prone to rust and must be cared for quickly and regularly.
 This may feel like a hassle at first, but it will become second nature to you.

-Of course, with stainless steel, you won't have to worry about keeping rust at bay.
+With stainless steel, you don't have to worry about keeping rust at bay as much.
 Furthermore, the performance of stainless steel has improved significantly in recent years.
-Silver Steel #3, a type of stainless steel, can be made very tenacious through forging to make its sharpness like that of carbon steel.
-No matter which you choose, whether it is carbon steel or stainless steel knives, the key is caring for them well over the long-term.
+Silver Steel #3, a type of stainless steel, can be made tenacious through proper forging, making its sharpness like knives made from carbon steel.
+No matter which you choose, whether it is carbon steel or stainless steel knives, the key is caring for them long-term.

 How are premium knives different?
 Why pay more?